Spanish court to investigate Iberdrola CEO in alleged spying case - News Break

 Spanish court to investigate Iberdrola CEO in alleged spying case

-MADRID, June 23 (Reuters) - Spain's High Court on Wednesday placed Iberdrola (IBE.MC) Chief Executive Ignacio Galan under investigation as part of a probe into an alleged spying case dating back more than 15 years, a court document showed.
+MADRID (Reuters) -Spain’s High Court on Wednesday placed Iberdrola Chief Executive Ignacio Galan under investigation as part of a probe into an alleged spying case dating back more than 15 years, a court document showed.

 The court will investigate Galan’s connections with the hiring of former police chief Jose Manuel Villarejo, who ran an intelligence services company and was released from jail in March after three years of pre-trial detention in a separate case dealing with alleged money laundering and bribing public officials.